HITECHCRIME/HC_SG203_Im_Out/README.md

 I don't revolve around your thoughts
 Prefer to stay away from motives
 Keeping me around the clock
-Mind locked on targets beyond
+Mind locked on targets
+bound for a fall
+to a low that's
+where the pain is found

 ```